lsst/qserv/doc/devel/quick-start-devel.rst

 ################################

-Using Qserv with your own custom code or arbitrary versions can be done by connecting your local git clone with an eups software stack containing Qserv dependencies.
+Using Qserv with your own custom code or arbitrary versions can be done by connecting your local git repository with an eups software stack containing Qserv dependencies.

 .. _quick-start-devel-pre-requisites: